Temenggong: Responsibilities

 The Temenggong is usually responsible for the safety of the monarch (raja or sultan), as well as overseeing the state police and army.
-A temenggong may also be assigned by its sovereign as a ruler in frontier regions, acting as either a regent or a viceroy with additional development & military responsibility (comparable to European Marquess).
+A temenggong may also be assigned by his sovereign as a ruler in frontier regions, acting either as a regent or viceroy with additional development & military responsibility (comparable to European Marquess).
+However, a Temenggong could usurp power for themselves, as in the case in Johor.

 Johor

 In the Sultanate of Johor, the Temenggong of Muar held a fief centered in Segamat for approximately two centuries and the Temenggong of Johor was the head of the fief (Johor mainland) between 1760 and 1868.
 The full rendition of the Johor Temenggong was Temenggung Seri Maharaja.
 Although the Temenggong was the head of the fief's administration, the Temenggong held the Johor Sultanate by virtue of his being a vassal of the Sultan.
-In 1868, Temenggong Abu Bakar declared himself as a maharaja, assumed control over Muar and declared himself an independent ruler.
-In 1885, he assumed the title of Sultan with the blessing of Britain.
+In 1868, Temenggong Abu Bakar declared himself a maharaja, assumed control over Muar and declared himself an independent ruler.
+An Anglophile, in 1885, he assumed the title of Sultan.
+This was made with the blessing of the United Kingdom, which had hegemonised Malaya, including Johor, as protectorates.